Vasuki indicus: Description

 The body length estimations of Vasuki are derived from predictive regression equations: one based on postzygapophyseal width, and the other based on prezygapophyseal width.
 The former equation resulted in a body length range of 10.9–12.2 m, while the latter equation resulted in a body length range of 14.5–15.2 m.
-Although the vertebral dimensions of Vasuki are smaller than those of Titanoboa (estimated at 12.8 m ± 2.2 m), the largest length estimates indicate a longer body for Vasuki.
+Although the vertebral dimensions of Vasuki are slightly smaller than those of Titanoboa (estimated at 12.8 m ± 2.2 m), the upper length estimates indicate a longer body for the former.